suneb/mastodon-traefik-docker/readme.md

 * Credentials for an outgoing e-mail service, such as SendGrid or MailJet
 * Clone of this repository

-We're running all commands shown below as `root`
+Please note: Running all commands shown below as `root`

 ## DNS
 Setup for domain name with the following A-records: